-Planet Ultra route sheets include lots of useful information to help riders navigate the course.
-For example, we’ll let you know if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
-We know that riders like to have the course marked.
-However, many of the towns/cities/counties specifically request that no markings are placed in the road.
-Our permits are contingent on NOT doing this.
-Further, Planet Ultra events are held way far away from where we live – and we travel to the destination the day before the event to make everything happen.
-We can’t mark the course in advance.
-If we have the manpower to send someone out before the riders in the morning to mark the course, we’ll do our best to make that happen (unless it’s forbidden by our permits, otherwise illegal, somewhere that locals would be really upset about it, or the turn is at a place that’s very obvious, like a big green highway sign).
-Our experience is that riders get lost whether the course is marked or not – because they’re not paying attention.
+Planet Ultra route sheets include lots of information to help riders navigate.
+For example, we tell you if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
+We know that riders prefer course markings; however, many of the towns/cities/counties specifically forbid it.
+Further, your Planet Ultra staff travels to the destination the day before the event to make everything happen; so we can’t mark the course in advance.
+If we have the manpower, we’ll do our best to mark the route (unless it’s forbidden by our permits, otherwise illegal, somewhere that locals would be really upset about it, or the turn is at a place that’s very obvious, like a big green highway sign).
+Our experience is that riders get lost whether the course is marked or not.
 Fewer riders get lost when they’re mindful of where they are on the route sheet.
 Please understand and take responsibility for navigation.
-Make it part of your experience.

-Route sheets are available in excel format to registered riders if requested via email between two weeks and five days before the event.
-We cannot guarantee that advance route sheets will be 100% accurate.
+Route sheets are available in excel format to registered riders if requested via email between 2 weeks and 5 days before the event.
+We can’t guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

+You may also download a map and GPS file from RideWithGPS.com.
 Please note that advance route sheets and gps files are provided as a courtesy and you use them at your own risk.
-Planet Ultra does not guarantee accuracy.
+Planet Ultra doesn’t guarantee accuracy.
 Please further note the following very important caveats: